Jacob Epstein: World War I

 The start of World War I in 1914 saw the closure of a number of London art galleries and left Epstein in financial difficulties, unable to sell any work and with a large number of unfinished pieces.
 In March 1915, at a London Group exhibition at the Goupil Gallery, Epstein exhibited several works, including the Flenite pieces and Doves plus, for the first, and only, time in public, Rock Drill.
 By making an actual, unaltered, industrial drill an integral part of the sculpture, Epstein must have expected criticism.
 The menacing body mounted on the drill appeared to be assembled from machine parts, including a head on a shaft with the only organic feature the foetus within the creature's open rib-cage.
 The critic's response was almost universally hostile and abusive.
 P.G.
 Konody described Rock Drill as "unutterably loathsome" and Augustus John persuaded John Quinn not to buy it.
 Even the supportive reviewer for The Guardian concluded that the 'incongruity' of the work was 'too difficult for the mind to grasp'.

-In May 1916, Epstein, apparently mortified at the continuing slaughter of the war, made the decision to break up the sculpture.
-He removed the drill entirely and reduced the upper figure to a legless one-armed torso, which he had cast in gunmetal.
+In May 1916, Epstein, apparently mortified at the slaughter of the war, made the decision to break up the sculpture.
+He removed the drill and reduced the upper figure to a legless one-armed torso, which he had cast in gunmetal.
 When shown at the London Group in the summer of 1916, the torso appeared more of a victim than the menacing figure of the original sculpture.
 At this point Epstein began to concentrate less on avant-garde sculpture and embrace more figurative forms of working.

 Later in 1915 Epstein showed a number of portrait busts, including those of Iris Beerbohm Tree and Lilian Shelley, at a National Portrait Society exhibition, all of which received positive reviews and sold well.
 He subsequently produced a notable portrait bust of Admiral Lord Fisher.
 During 1916, the Epsteins left Pett Level and moved to Guildford Street in the Bloomsbury area of central London.